scorpioborn/networks/testnet/sge-testnet-1/README.md

-# sge-network-2
+# sge-testnet-1

 > This chain is a public-testnet.

-2nd TestNet for the SGE Network application.
+2nd testnet for the SGE Network application.

 ## Hardware Requirements